oweb36/mws-docs/Characters/Air Conditioners/AEX.md

 AEX is a [character](Characters) the host of [[Megarchive Warehouse Show]].
 AEX also used to be the host of [[AACOS]], but you know its now a part of the [[Megarchive Warehouse Show]].

 When I said that AEX also used to be the host of AACOS, I meant [JHR](AEX.md#JHR) of AEX and not AEX as a whole.
-This also means that JHR is the host of MWS, and the rest are just his co-host ig.
+This also means that JHR is the host of MWS, and the rest are just his co-host because they are also AEX ig.
+To recap this, JHR is the host while the rest kinda co-hosts.

 AEX is kinda like [VXU](VXU.md) in physiology.